chekanov/jas4pp/README.md

 # Jas4PP.
 Java Analysis Studio for Particle Physics

-This is a main repository for Jas4pp.
-To compile the project you need Java 8+ and ANT and MAVEN2
+This is the main repository for Jas4pp.
+To compile Java source code, you need Java 8+ and ANT and MAVEN2 tools installed (check "ant" and "mvn" commands).

 S.Chekanov